Add, remove & assign phone numbers on demand

 If you see no pattern but get a low response rate across the board – consider whether there is something wrong with your message.
 Is something confusing?
 Is the tone ‘off’?
 Could you change the phrasing or get a writer to check it?
 Could it be that the link to the review platform isn’t working?

 It’s only human to forget.
 Remember that even you may forget to review other businesses or services that you like.
 But with a structured response system like this, you increase your chances of being reviewed online.
-Which will go a long way in building your online reputation and draw in more customers.
+Which will go a long way in building your online reputation and drawing in more customers.

 Wondering how to word that text message reminder asking for a review?
 Here are 17 templates you can use, in a variety of voices and styles.